 I recently visited a customer who contacted me with great concern that their turf “wasn’t knitting together”.
 Upon arrival, it seemed the lines on their lawn was the least of their worries.
 It was terrible turf.

 I rarely recommend laying turf rather than sowing new seed.
 The quality of the final lawn that you get with turf often seems to be inferior.
 It is often lumpy, full of pests or diseases and the general quality of the grass always seems to be poor.
+You also have the problem of turf netting to content with.
 If you “have” to lay turf, make sure you follow some basic rules to get the best from it.

 Top tips for laying turf

 - Prepare the ground thoroughly.
 Rotavate it, rake it and level it.
 Remove any stones or roots.
 The more thoroughly you do this step, the better the lawn will be in the future.
 Some folk even like to let the soil settle for a few weeks first and then rake flat.
 This will allow large air pockets to come out and filled before the lawn is laid.

 - Buy the turf at the last minute.
 Buy your turf or arrange for it to be delivered on the day you are going to lay it.
 It will quickly deteriorate whilst sitting rolled up on your driveway.
 Lack of light or moisture can kill the grass in a short period of time.
 If the turf cannot be laid immediately, unroll it and give it a good watering to keep it alive.

 - Stagger joints and avoid small pieces at the ends.
 Stagger the turf joints like brickwork.
 They will blend in and reduce lines and shrinking.
 Small pieces will not take as readily as longer strips so avoid leaving these at the ends.

 - Try not to walk on the newly laid turf.
 Plan how you are going to lay the lawn by starting at the far end and working back towards your way out.
 This is to prevent walking over any previously laid areas.